Kiranjith83/SA/SA.md

     - Base level networking
     - Uses Layer 1 and adds capability.
     - Adds Mac address, used to identify individual equipment.
-    - Uses Frames: A piece of data with Src and Dst Mac address.
+    - Uses `Frames`: A piece of data with Src and Dst Mac address.
     - Communicates over local network (Network HUB).
     - Adds control on who can talk to whom.
   - 1 Physical